 I. Property Rights

-Amendments to the Copyright Collective Management Organization Act seek to enhance the copyright collective management organization system; amendments to the Copyright Act are in response to copyright fair use following the development of digital technology; with the trial launch of a Positive Patent Examination Pilot Program for Startup Companies as a way of encouraging startups to apply for patents; the trial launch of The Pilot Program for Interview of Industrial Cooperative Patent Examination seeks to enhance the quality and efficacy of patent reviews; implementing new measures that facilitate Remote Patent Application Interviews in response to the COVID-19 pandemic.
+Amendments to the Copyright Collective Management Organization Act seek to enhance the copyright collective management organization system; amendments to the Copyright Act in response to copyright fair use following the development of digital technology; with the trial launch of a Positive Patent Examination Pilot Program for Startup Companies as a way of encouraging startups to apply for patents; the trial launch of The Pilot Program for Interview of Industrial Cooperative Patent Examination seeks to enhance the quality and efficacy of patent reviews; implementing new measures that facilitate Remote Patent Application Interviews in response to the COVID-19 pandemic.

-An amendment to the Regulations Governing the Acquisition and Disposal of Assets by Public Companies, requires that the trading of major related parties at public companies is approved by the a shareholders’ meeting and amends the Business Mergers And Acquisitions Act to emphasize the disclosure of merger and acquisitions information to protect the rights of minority shareholders; implementation of a new Real Estate Transaction Actual Selling Price Registration system to boost the healthy development of the real estate market; amendments to the Regulations of the Land Registration, to facilitate online applications for land registration.
+Amendment to the Regulations Governing the Acquisition and Disposal of Assets by Public Companies requires that the trading of major related parties at public companies is approved by a shareholders’ meeting and amends the Business Mergers And Acquisitions Act to emphasize the disclosure of merger and acquisitions information to protect the rights of minority shareholders; implementation of a new Real Estate Transaction Actual Selling Price Registration system to boost the healthy development of the real estate market; amendments to the Regulations of the Land Registration to facilitate online applications for land registration.

 II.
 Judicial Effectiveness